CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 # Architecture

 This architecture demonstrates a secure and connected network setup across two virtual networks in Azure within the resource group.
 Task 1 deploys CoreServicesVM in the CoreServicesVNet, while Task 2 deploys ManufacturingVM in the ManufacturingVNet.
 Both networks are in the same region and are connected through Task 3 using Network Watcher for monitoring.
 Task 4 establishes VNet peering to enable direct communication between the VMs, and Task 5 allows CLI-based access and testing.
-Finally, Task 6 introduces a Perimeter subnet to securely expose services to the internet, protecting internal resources via controlled access.
+Finally, Task 6 introduces a subnet to securely expose services to the internet, protecting internal resources via controlled access.

 ## Architecture diagram